McGullicuddy/CPTS-Notes/module2_getting_started.md

 ```
 scp [file you want to transfer] user@remotehost:/tmp/linenum.sh
 ```
 **Note:** If a firewall is stopping the transfer of some files, you can try encoding the file in base64, copy and pasting it over to the remote machine, and then decoding it there.

+## Additional Notes & Tips

+- 💡 Customize your terminal prompt to include the current Git branch for convenience.
+- 📦 Keeping a VM snapshot before experiments can save time when reverting state.
+- 🛠️ Create a cheat‑sheet of common enumeration commands for quick reference.